Roasted Stuffed Pork Tenderloin with Smothered Black-Eyed Peas

 Recipe from "New New Orleans Cooking", by Emeril Lagasse and Jessie Tirsch.
 Published by William and Morrow, 1993.

 More Recipes and Ideas:

-Pan Roasted Pork Tenderloin with Mustard Spaetzle and Apple Cilantro Salsa, "Soul Roll" (Southern Greens-stuffed Pork Tenderloin with Red Beans and Rice and Pan Gravy), Smoked Oyster Dressing Stuffed Pork Chops with Andouille Hollandaise and Smothered Greens, Dinner Party, Turkey Breast Recipes, Chicken Cordon Bleu Recipes, Roasted Turkey Recipes, Chicken Breast Recipes, Fried Chicken Recipes
+Pan Roasted Pork Tenderloin with Mustard Spaetzle and Apple Cilantro Salsa, Smoked Oyster Dressing Stuffed Pork Chops with Andouille Hollandaise and Smothered Greens, Manchego-Stuffed Pork Burgers, Dinner Parties Recipes, Stuffed Pork Chops Recipes, Enchilada Recipes, Garlic Chicken Recipes, Baked Chicken Recipes, Chicken Cordon Bleu Recipes

 Thank you! your flag was submitted.